cytoflow/cytoflow/docs/design.rst

   those parameters' estimation is a separate operation.

   It also allows for ready separation of the workflow from the data it's applied to, allowing for easy sharing of workflows.
-(Maybe.
-I think.)

 * The module attributes have been replaced by Traits.
 See the `Traits documentation <http://docs.enthought.com/traits/>`_ for a good overview, but